 Freeing Constraint™ Formulae

 “Constraint” refers to Liver-Qi stagnation in its physical and emotional manifestations.
-Therefore this formula eliminates Liver-Qi stagnation causing depression.
-It also specifically addresses breast problems (breast distension) associated with Liver-Qi stagnation.
+Therefore this formula eliminates Liver-Qi stagnation and specifically addresses Liver-Qi stagnation.
 It is a variation of Zhu Dan Xi’s Yue Ju Wan Chuanxiong-Gardenia Pill.

 Xiang Fu Rhizoma Cyperi